nazwhale/hyko-website/content/posts/may-update.md

 We're taking care to ensure that we handle errors correctly and that steps are idempotent (so that we don't mistakenly run any step twice if the process fails and is repeated).

-To build this, we used [Redis](https://redis.io/) for a message queue and wrote a little Go library around it.
-We've called our library it [Sequences](https://github.com/HykoAPI/sequences) and it's open-source for anyone to use or contribute to.
+To build this, we're using [Redis](https://redis.io/) for a message queue.
+We wrote a little Go library around it and made it open-source for anyone to use or contribute to.
+It's called [Sequences](https://github.com/HykoAPI/sequences).

+There's still a little bit of work to be done on that flow, but we're confident that May's payruns will be one click.

-Once we're confident in our "Run payroll" button, we'll trigger the above sequence from the customer confirming amounts (instead of us manually pressing the button).
+Once we're confident in our "Run payroll" button, we'll trigger the above sequence when the customer confirms amounts for payroll once a month (instead of us manually pressing the button).
 At that point, we'll no longer have any manual work involved with a payrun 🎉

 ## What's next

-May is all about streamlining the processes around payroll.
+This month is all about streamlining the processes around payroll.
 That means adding new starters, leavers, and running payroll itself.

 We have a principle that data should enter the system from the source.
 That means that if an employee can update their own information, they should.

-Too often convoluted systems arise.
+Too often in payroll convoluted systems arise.
 For example: employee tells their manager that they want to update their pension contribution.
-Manager tells the HR team, who tell the finance team, who send a spreadsheet to their accountant, who send a spreadsheet to their outsourced payroll provider, who (finally) enter the information in the software.
+Manager tells the HR team, who tell the finance team, who email a spreadsheet to their accountant, who send a spreadsheet to their outsourced payroll provider, who (finally) enter the information in the software.

 With this many links in the chain changes take a long time to propagate.
 Mistakes happen, and when they do they take forever to diagnose and rectify.
-What I'm describing is payroll hell.
+What I'm describing is payroll hell 👹

+One common symptom of this type of process is a "payroll cut-off" where changes have to be in half a month before payday (in Hyko changes can be submitted up to and including payday itself).

 ![https://www.reddit.com/r/Payroll/comments/ftdwe7/payroll_flowchart_theres_an_issue_with_my_paycheck/](https://preview.redd.it/8p0ap1bzcbq41.jpg?width=640&crop=smart&auto=webp&s=630ec417b3817cc7cc19df2ab77cd3bfb111e97e)